Today’s tutorial is a quick and easy guide showing how to setup self-hosted WordPress within minutes.

 For domains I recommend Namecheap – they are affordable, reliable and offer free WhoisGuard for life.
 Once you choose what domain provider you want to use, type your desired domain into the field provided on the site.
 If it is available you can add it to your cart and complete the registration.
 I recommend also getting WHOIS Privacy Protection to keep your personal information protected.

 As for hosting, choose a package that will suit your needs and your budget.
-Look into a couple of options and find what works best for you.
+Look into a couple of options and find what works best for you, keep these factors in mind when choosing.

 For new bloggers, I recommend Bluehost due to their great prices and customer service.
 They are so affordable, so you shouldn’t expect a lot of features but if you’re just starting out and want to see how things go before investing then Bluehost is a good option.
 Check out the Blogger WordPress package which is specifically put together for WordPress users or the Plus Shared package if you’re looking for a cheaper alternative.